sanjay15k/SafaiApp/README.md

 # SafaiApp
 Android App targeting Swachh Bharat Mission

+## Prerequisites:
+* Android Phone
+* Beacon Device, if not available, use android device as beacon

+## Installation:
+* Install the android app APK in your mobile phone.
+* Turn on the Beacon device

 ## The Problem that led to the development of this idea:
 * Ineffective allocation of trucks in localities, non regularity of pickup trucks.
 * Most of solid waste management budget is allocated to collection and transportation, leaving very less for processing waste collected in landfills.